Samsung Galaxy A70: Galaxy A70s

 On September 27, 2019, an improved version of the A70, the A70s, was released in India.
 The phone has the same specs as the A70, except for improvements in the camera and changed design.
-The 32MP f/1.7 main camera has been changed to a 64MP f/1.8 main camera that can bind four pixels into one, creating a 16MP image that improves low-light performance.
+The 32 MP f/1.7 main camera has been changed to a 64 MP f/1.8 main camera that can bind four pixels into one, creating a 16 MP image that improves low-light performance.
 The phone also features super steady video like the Samsung Galaxy Note 10 and a night mode.
-The design of the phone has been changed into a "3D Prism" design with a glossy back.
+The design of the phone has been changed into a “3D Prism” design with a glossy back.

 Successor

 The A71 was announced on December 12, 2019 as a successor to the original A70 series.
-The device has an Infinity-O display with the same size and resolution as the A70 and A70s, a new macro camera and higher resolution ultrawide camera, Android 10 standard, new color options, and a more powerful Snapdragon 730 SoC.
+The device has an Infinity-O display with the same size and resolution as the A70 and A70s, a new macro camera and higher resolution ultra-wide camera, Android 10 standard, new color options, and a more powerful Snapdragon 730 SoC.
 It was released on January 31, 2020.